Bob Richter

 Bob Richter (born July 9, 1970) is America's Vintage Lifestyle Expert, as well as an author, TV personality, and interior designer.
 Bob is known for his starring role in the PBS series Market Warriors.
-He is also the author of A Very Vintage Christmas, Vintage Living, and A Very Vintage Holiday.
+He is also the author of A Very Vintage Christmas, Vintage Living, A Very Vintage Holiday, and Visions of a Very Vintage Christmas.
 Bob is regularly featured on outlets like Good Morning America, TODAY, CBS News, Hallmark Channel, The New York Times, Parade Magazine, The Huffington Post, and Entertainment Weekly.

 Biography

 Born and raised in Allentown, Pennsylvania, Bob grew up in the family interior design business, which ensured he always had summer employment and set the stage for his appreciation of textile and color.
 Heading up the family business, Bob's Grandmother trained his eye and helped to form his aesthetic at a very early age.
 Until her death at age 97, Bob's grandmother continued to be a touchstone for him, and he still considers her one of his greatest sources of inspiration.

 Bob studied at NYU, where he earned his BA in Communication, and then his MA in Education.
 During his studies, he also worked for an antiques dealer, acquiring knowledge in the area of art and antiques in addition to his formal education.

 Bob then began a career in public relations, eventually launching his own firm, Richter Media.
 Simultaneously, he continued to keep his passion for design at the forefront of his life, frequenting auctions, flea markets and thrift shops.
 Over time, he began to apply his expertise to interior design jobs with the launch of Richter Design.

 On the charitable front, Bob is a supporter of Housing Works, for whom he's designed rooms, and in return, raised money for their cause at the annual event, Design on a Dime.
 In the years that Bob has been a featured designer, he's worked alongside television personalities including Ty Pennington, Jaclyn Smith, Charlotte Moss and Miles Redd.

 In addition to his other endeavors, Bob also teaches Undergraduates at NYU, and works as a voice-over artist.
 His voice has most recently been behind such brands as Comcast, Carrabba's Italian Grill, Chase and Labatt Blue, and was also used in the 2013 feature film Bert and Arnie's Guide to Friendship.